MiohitoKiri5474/nvim/README.md

 ```

-... or using the shell script in this repo
+... or using the shell script in this repo after installed neoVim
 ```sh
 ./setup.sh
 ```